thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 } Certificate;
 ~~~

-As per [RFC7250], the client will send a list of certificate types in [endpoint]_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in its EncryptedExtensions (TLS 1.3) message.
+As per [RFC7250], the client will send a list of certificate types in [endpoint]_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the EncryptedExtensions (TLS 1.3) message.
 Note that there is no requirement for the negotiated value to be the same in client_certificate_type and server_certificate_type extensions sent in the same message.

 # did_methods extension

-This section defines the new did_methods extension, used as part of an extended TLS handshake when VC are used.
-This extension contains a list of DID Methods supported by an endpoint, i.e. a set of DLTs an endpoint can interact with to resolve the peer's DID.
-A client MUST send this extension in ClientHello only when it indicates VC support in the server_certificate_type extension.
-The server MUST send this extension in a CertificateRequest message only if it selected VC certificate type in client_certificate_type extension.
+This section defines the did_methods extension, used as part of an extended TLS handshake when VC are used.
+This extension contains a list of DID Methods an endpoint supports, i.e. a set of DLTs an endpoint can interact with to resolve the peer's DID.
+A client MUST send this extension in the extended ClientHello only when it indicates VC support in the server_certificate_type extension.
+The server MUST send this extension in a CertificateRequest message only if it specified VC as client_certificate_type.
 The extension format which uses the "extension_data" field, is used to carry the DIDMethodList structure.
-The structure of this new extension is shown in figure X.
+The structure of this new extension is shown below.

-The list of existing DID Methods is maintained by the W3C [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods), but this document proposes the DIDMethod structure that is an enum to express the DID Methods as integers.

 ~~~
 /* Managed by IANA */